aseprite/api/api/imagespec.md

 spec.transparentColor = mask
 ```

-Index in the palette that represent the transparent color in
+Gets or sets the index that refers a transparent color in a palette
-transparent layers in indexed sprites.
+when the image or sprite uses indexed [color mode](colormode.md#colormode).